squirrel-forge/node-twighouse/README.md

 ## Templates

-The templates structure is all yours, following the default loading pattern, which can be modified via the [modify_template](#modify-template) method with a [plugin](#plugins) to load whatever you like.
+The templates structure is all yours, following the default loading pattern, which can be modified via the [plugin template](#plugin-template) method with a [plugin](#plugins) to load whatever you like.

 Following the example structure:
 ```